astronomer/deploy-action/README.md

 - An Organization, Workspace, or Deployment API Token.
 See [API Tokens](https://docs.astronomer.io/astro/workspace-api-tokens)
 - Or (deprecated) a Deployment API key ID and secret.
 See [Deployment API keys](https://docs.astronomer.io/astro/api-keys).

+> [!TIP]
-Astronomer recommends using [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to store `ASTRO_API_TOKEN` or Deployment API Keys.
+> Astronomer recommends using [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to store `ASTRO_API_TOKEN` or Deployment API Keys.
 See the example in [Workflow file examples](https://github.com/astronomer/deploy-action#workflow-file-examples).

 ## Use this action

 To use this action, read [Automate code deploys with CI/CD](https://docs.astronomer.io/astro/ci-cd?tab=multiple%20branch#github-actions-dag-based-deploy).
 You will:

 1. Create a GitHub Actions workflow in your repository that uses the latest version of this action.
-For example, `astronomer/deploy-action@v0.3`.
+For example, `astronomer/deploy-action@v0.4`.
 2. Configure the workflow to fit your team's use case.
 This could include creating a deployment preview or adding tests.
 See [Configuration options](https://github.com/astronomer/deploy-action#configuration-options).
 3. Make changes to your Astro project files in GitHub and let this GitHub Actions workflow take care of deploying your code to Astro.

+> [!TIP]
-Astronomer recommends setting up multiple environments on Astro.
+> Astronomer recommends setting up multiple environments on Astro.
 See the [Multiple branch GitHub Actions workflow](https://docs.astronomer.io/astro/ci-cd?tab=multibranch#github-actions-image-only-deploys) in Astronomer documentation.

 ## Configuration options